daihocmo/learn-vietnamese/docs/resources.md

 - **[※ Anki (Windows, Mac and Linux)](https://apps.ankiweb.net/)** - Spaced repetition flashcard program.
 A must have.
 It is tricky to use at first.
 You can install the app on mobile too but for iOS it cost $29.
 - [Unikey](https://www.unikey.org/download.html): Vietnamese Keyboard (Windows).
 For Linux users please install [ibus-bamboo](https://github.com/BambooEngine/ibus-bamboo).
+- [Using a Vietnamese Keyboard](https://andyfoster.github.io/VietnameseTextbook/book#using-a-vietnamese-keyboard) - How to type using a Vietnamese Keyboard.

 ### Guides/Methods/Motivation

 - [Antimoon](http://www.antimoon.com/) - AntiMoon is a site made for English learners.
 It promotes learning through large amounts of input, also known as immersion.
 It has good articles on some of the practical methods used in immersion.